Requirements & Credit Information

 Computer Science

-Suggested school year in which to take exam: May of the year in which CS 1 is taken or May of the following year.
+Suggested school year in which to take the exam: May of the year in which CS 1 is taken or May of the following year.

 Suggested test-prep strategies: Students should study old AP tests, available online.
 In April of the year in which the exam will be taken, students should review major topics from the course.